Planning Your First Take Your Child to Work Day

 Another non-profit organization, Take Our Daughters and Sons To Work Foundation, popped up due to the day's popularity.
 Their mission is to provide guidance and support for businesses and families to keep this tradition going for years to come.

-This Tradition Benefits You, Your Child, and your Co-Workers...Everyone!
+Benefits for You, Your Child, and Your Co-Workers

 Do you talk about your children often at work?
 I bet your co-workers feel like they know your children pretty well.
 Likewise, when you are at home do you talk about your co-workers and boss often?
 Wouldn't it be great if everyone could meet each other?

-Also, when you'll have the opportunity to bond with your child on a new level.
-It helps give them a better understanding what you do all day long while they are at school.
+Also, you'll have the opportunity to bond with your child on a new level.
+It helps give them a better understanding of what you do all day long while they are at school.
 They may ask questions about your work life that would never have been discussed unless they saw you at work.
-If they are older this day opens their eyes to a whole different world outside of school, sports and other after-school activities.
+If they are older, this day may open their eyes to a whole different world outside of school, sports, and other after-school activities.

 One of the reasons why you are a working mom is because you want to be a good role model for your children.
 Here's your chance to really shine!
 You'll show them what being a working mom is all about because they'll see your day from beginning to end.
 Then, later on, you can enjoy watching your children pretend to be like you.